craftech-io/module-installer/README.md

 We believe we can do better by writing our scripts and binaries in a standardized way, and including a minimal tool that streamlines the process of downloading and installing them.
-Also, since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Craftech Module.
+Also, since we give you 100% of the source code, we want it to be clear exactly what happens when you install a Module Module.

 Finally, installation should be streamlined no matter what platform (Windows, MacOS, Linux) you're on.
-Indeed, our goal is to make installing Craftech Script Modules as easy as installing a typical package using `apt-get`, `yum`, `npm`, or similar tools.
+Indeed, our goal is to make installing Module Script Modules as easy as installing a typical package using `apt-get`, `yum`, `npm`, or similar tools.
 We would have just used these existing tools, but none offer multi-platform compatibility.

-## What's a Craftech Module?
+## What's a Module Module?

-A Craftech Module is a collection of one or more bash scripts and/or binaries maintained by Craftech that can be used to add functionality to or configure an environment.
-There are multiple types of Craftech Modules:
+A Module Module is a collection of one or more bash scripts and/or binaries maintained by Module that can be used to add functionality to or configure an environment.
+There are multiple types of Module Modules:

 * **Script Modules:** A collection of one or more files and scripts; installed with an `install.sh` script.
 * **Binary Modules:** A single OS-specific executable binary.